kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

    let
      b = a + 10;
      z = choose { x: int | a <= x and x <= b assuming a<=b };
+     check z>=a+10 => z=b;
    tel

+Moreover, Kind 2 checks that any specified assumption in a choose expression holds when model checking the component.